by Andrea M. Darcy

-Your perfectionism acts as a sort of way to intimidate others, and it keeps you too busy for relationships anyway.
+Your perfectionism acts as a way to intimidate others.

 5. You are sure you know exactly what you want in a partner, you just haven’t found him/her yet.

-Of course, as an intimacy phobic person, even if you did stumble across your ideal partner, you wouldn’t choose them.
-Intimacy phobes are after one thing, and that is to avoid being hurt.
+Of course, as an intimacy phobic person, even if you did stumble across your ideal partner, you would create a flaw so you could push them away.

 6. You are many different things to many different people.